 At Fire Island (considering Moltres’ Japanese name is Fire, this island doesn’t seem like such a secret location of Moltres…) Lawrence starts attacking the island with ice bombs, which prompts Moltres to come out.
 When Moltres emerges, Lawrence uses his super rings of technology to trap Moltres and capture it in his ship…..And that was Moltres ladies and gentlemen!
 Give it a round of applause!

-We fade in to Ash, Misty and Not-Brock on a boat heading to their next Orange Island destination that is never given.
+We fade in to Ash, Misty and Not-Brock on a boat heading to their next Orange Island destination that is never given, but I’ll assume is a Gym.
 Not-Brock suggests that they should let their Pokemon out for some fresh air and that prompts our movie theme which is okay.
 Just seems like a more pop-ish sounding version of the Orange League theme.

 Surprisingly, all of the Pokemon in the current group make an appearance.
 Charizard isn’t left out because it’s still out of control, I suppose, and Snorlax doesn’t stay out because he’s too heavy for the boat.

 We also see that Team Rocket’s following them in their signature Magikarp sub.

 Pikachu’s acting oddly, as if it senses something, but none of the other Pokemon are being disturbed.
 Is it just because Zapdos is the next target or is Pikachu secretly a Psychic type?
 Or is this this an hidden power of the almighty Messiahchu?